"Tiny Trends"

 • Outfits must feel thoughtful, not randomly generated

-AI reduces setup friction and organizes wardrobe automatically.
+AI outfit recognition reduces setup friction and organizes wardrobe automatically.

-Key Decision 2: Make Upload a Global Action
+Make Upload a Global Action and reduce filtering friction

 Early testing showed forcing users into a dedicated upload tab and having a dedicated upload CTA increased friction.
-In addition, grid-column garment layout and filter options presented too many choices to the user.
+In addition, grid-column layout options and filter options presented too many choices to the user.

-The upload/scanning function was integrated into a persistent global action within the wardrobe(as seen in following section).
+The upload/scanning function was integrated into a persistent global action within the wardrobe.
+Category pills surfaced directly for faster switching(as seen in following section screen).

 Selecting one garment auto-generates a compatible outfit.

-Instead of browsing entire catalogs, parents select one piece.
+Instead of browsing entire catalogs, filtering items, parents select one piece.

 The AI provides: